 Touch controls on top of the soundbar allow you to select volume up/down, previous/next track, play/pause and microphone mute, while an LED indicates the soundbar's status, mute status and voice feedback.
 Around the back you'll find the HDMI connection, ethernet port, power connection and a pairing button.

 Available in black and white finishes, the Beam looks stylish but understated – and every bit the Sonos product.
-It’s even better looking than either the Playbar or Playbase, and certainly less imposing.
+It’s even better looking than either the Playbar or Playbase, although the Arc probably now has the most convincing claim to the crown of best-looking Sonos product.

-It's small, light and will fit easily into most living rooms – unlike Sonos’s TV speakers, which require a lot more room.
-You can wall-mount the Sonos Beam, too, although the official bracket costs a fairly steep £59/$59.
+But the Beam is small, light and will fit easily into most living rooms – unlike Sonos’ other TV speakers, which require a lot more space.
+You can wall-mount the Sonos Beam, too, although the official bracket costs a fairly steep £59 ($59, AU$89).

-Voice control is taken care of by five far-field microphones, which ensure the Beam can hear you wherever you are in the room, even when the speaker is blaring a movie or music out.
-If you’re concerned about data security, you can turn the mics off if you prefer.
+Voice control is taken care of by five far-field microphones, which ensure the Beam can hear you wherever you are in the room, even when the speaker is blaring out a movie or piece of music.
+If you’re concerned about privacy, you can turn the mics off entirely.

 This isn’t simply a soundbar: it's also a wireless, multi-room speaker that can play music from almost any source.
 Spotify, Tidal, Apple Music, Amazon, Google Play, Deezer, your phone, network-connected hard drives – it’s all supported and all can be combined in on-the-fly playlists and queues.

-Sonos will also support AirPlay 2, allowing you to build a multi-room system with products from different manufacturers.
+Sonos also supports AirPlay 2, allowing you to build a multi-room system with products from different manufacturers.
 Of course, the Beam can also connect to your TV, and deal with TV and movie sound too.

-If your TV was bought in the last few years, it should have an ARC-enabled HDMI socket, and the Sonos Beam will help you find it during the intuitive, app-based set-up.
+If your TV was bought in the last few years, it should have an ARC-enabled HDMI socket, and the Sonos Beam will help you find it during the intuitive, app-based set-up (the Beam is compatible with the newer Sonos S2 software).

-The advantage of using HDMI ARC is that it allows the Beam a certain amount of control over your TV, as long as it supports CEC (consumer electronics control).
+Besides the neatness of the connection, the other advantage of using HDMI ARC is that it allows the Beam a certain amount of control over your TV, as long as it supports CEC (Consumer Electronics Control).
 This means that, thanks to voice support on the Sonos Beam, you can turn on your TV and adjust the volume with voice commands.

 Those looking for deeper voice control should consider adding a Fire TV device to their set-up.
 This enables more commands via the Sonos Beam, such as starting specific programmes on supported streaming services ("Alexa, play Stranger Things" will start the show on Netflix on the Fire TV, for example).